-· · · · · · · · · · · · · · · · · · · , Investing in our Transport Future - A Strategic Investment Framework for Land Transport The Framework establishes: High level priorities for future investment in land transport; and Key principles, reflective of those priorities, to which transport investment proposals will be required to adhere. such as direct supports for enterprise development; science, technology and innovation advancement; supports for tourism, agriculture, fisheries and forestry; and capital investment in education infrastructure Environmental infrastructure - including our waste and water systems and investment for environmental sustainability Critical social investment - such as the health service and social housing programmes The Overarching Priority for future transport infrastructure investment is to attain funding levels consistent with maintaining, renewing and improving an appropriate transport network that can efficiently support the economic and social needs of the country.
-In order to maintain the transport network and provide for some limited investment to address additional demand, capital investment in land transport should, at a minimum, be restored to, and maintained at, its long run average level of 1.1% to 1.15% of GDP per annum.
+T such as direct supports for enterprise development; science, technology and innovation advancement; management supports for tourism, agriculture, fisheries and forestry; and capital investment in education infrastructure Environmental infrastructure - including our waste and water systems and investment for environmental sustainability Critical social investment - such as the health service and social housing programmes Investing in our The Framework establishes: The Overarching Priority for future transport infrastructure not applicable In combination with this Transport Future - A investment is to attain funding levels consistent with Framework the Transport Strategic Investment • High level priorities for future investment in land maintaining, renewing and improving an appropriate transport Strategy will contribute towards Framework for Land transport; and network that can efficiently support the economic and social smarter travel and associated Transport Key principles, reflective of those priorities, to needs of the country.
+In order to maintain the transport positive environmental effects. which transport investment proposals will be network and provide for some limited investment to address positive sittingtimiental situates required to adhere. additional demand, capital investment in land transport should, at a minimum, be restored to, and maintained at, its long run average level of 1.1% to 1.15% of GDP per annum.
 This represents an average target to be achieved over an economic cycle.
-Therefore, to redress the period of underfunding experienced, funding in excess of the average will be required to begin with, followed by a convergence towards the recommended average long run investment level. not applicable In combination with this Framework the Transport Strategy will contribute towards smarter travel and associated positive environmental effects.
+Therefore, to redress the period of underfunding experienced, funding in excess of the average will be required to begin with, followed by a convergence towards the recommended average long run investment level.
 Other key priorities are to: achieve steady state maintenance; address urban congestion; and maximise the contribution of land transport networks to our national development.
-Smarter Travel - A Sustainable Transport Future - A New Transport Policy for Ireland 2009 - 2020 (2009) Outlines a policy for how a sustainable travel and transport system can be achieved Sets out five key goals: To reduce overall travel demand.
-To maximise the efficiency of the transport network.
-To reduce reliance on fossil fuels.
-To reduce transport emissions.
-To improve accessibility to transport.
-Others lower level aims include: reduce distance travelled by private car and encourage smarter travel, including focusing population growth in areas of employment and to encourage people to live in close proximity to places of employment ensuring that alternatives to the car are more widely available, mainly through a radically improved public transport service and through investment in cycling and walking improving the fuel efficiency of motorised transport through improved fleet structure, energy efficient driving and alternative technologies strengthening institutional arrangements to deliver the targets not applicable In combination with this Policy the Transport Strategy will contribute towards smarter travel and associated positive environmental effects.
-Ireland's First National Cycle Policy Framework (2009) Outlines objectives and actions aimed at developing a strong cycle network in Ireland Sets out 19 specific objectives, and details the 109 actions, aimed at ensuring that a cycling culture is developed Sets a target where 10% of all journeys will be made by bike by 2020 Proposes the planning, infrastructure, communication, education and stakeholder participations measures required to implement the initiative not applicable In combination with this Framework the Transport Strategy will contribute towards the five key goals of Smarter Travel and associated positive environmental effects.
+Smarter Travel - A • Outlines a policy for how a sustainable travel and • Others lower level aims include: not applicable In combination with this Policy Sustainable Transport transport system can be achieved o reduce distance travelled by private car and the Transport Strategy will Future - A New • Sets out five key goals: encourage smarter travel, including focusing contribute towards smarter Transport Policy for o To reduce overall travel demand. population growth in areas of employment and travel and associated positive Ireland 2009 - 2020 o To maximise the efficiency of the to encourage people to live in close proximity environmental effects.
+(2009) transport network. to places of employment o To reduce reliance on fossil fuels. o ensuring that alternatives to the car are more o To reduce transport emissions. widely available, mainly through a radically o To improve accessibility to transport. improved public transport service and through investment in cycling and walking o improving the fuel efficiency of motorised transport through improved fleet structure, energy efficient driving and alternative technologies o strengthening institutional arrangements to deliver the targets Ireland's First National • Outlines objectives and actions aimed at developing • Sets a target where 10% of all journeys will be made by not applicable In combination with this Cycle Policy a strong cycle network in Ireland bike by 2020 Framework the Transport Framework (2009) Sets out 19 specific objectives, and details the 109 Proposes the planning, infrastructure, communication, Strategy will contribute towards actions, aimed at ensuring that a cycling culture is education and stakeholder participations measures the five key goals of Smarter developed required to implement the initiative Travel and associated positive environmental effects.